ogradyc01/GoldenCheetah/FAQ-GENERAL.md

-### I am a triathlete is GoldenCheetah appropriate for me?
+### I am a triathlete.
+Is GoldenCheetah appropriate for me?

-GoldenCheetah is not a multi-sport program.
-For tracking cycling performance it is a good choice.
-But if you are looking for running and swimming metrics and tracking then these features are not available at present.
-It is an excellent choice for analysing cycling aspects of triathlon, or working on the trainer.
+While the majority of features in GoldenCheetah are cycling-related, since v3.2, the application has basic support for tracking running and swimming performance: aerobic decoupling, GOVSS, SwimScore, normalized pace etc.

 ### Is there a mailing list?